 In below example, we defined variables as follows in component:

-our component has elements that uses background values as variables.
-Changing value of any varible will update backgrounds for the element and the gradient.
+our component has elements that use background values as variables.
+Changing the value of any variable will update the backgrounds for the element and the gradient.

 background: linear-gradient(0, var(--color1),var(--color2),var(--color3)) ;